Bicycle frame: Cantilever

 In a cantilever bicycle frame the seat stays continue past the seat post and curve downwards to meet with the down tube.
 Cantilever frames are popular on the cruiser bicycle, the lowrider bicycle, and the wheelie bike.
 In many cantilever frames the only straight tubes are the seat tube and the head tube.

 Recumbent

 The recumbent bicycle moves the cranks to a position forward of the rider instead of underneath, generally improving the slipstream around the rider without the characteristic sharp bend at the waist used by racers of diamond-frame bicycles.
-Banned from bicycle racing in France in 1934 to avoid rendering diamond-frame bicycles obsolete in racing, manufacturing of recumbent bicycles remained depressed for another half century, but many models from a range of manufacturers were available by 2000.
+Banned from bicycle racing in France in 1934 to avoid rendering diamond-frame bicycles obsolete in racing, manufacturing of recumbent bicycles remained depressed for another half century, but by 2000 many models were available from a range of manufacturers.

 Prone

 The uncommon prone bike moves the cranks to the rear of the rider, resulting in a head-forward, chest-down riding position.